Peter Jeffrey (RAAF officer): Post-war career

 Following the cessation of hostilities, No. 2 OTU was reduced to the status of a care-and-maintenance unit, and Jeffrey's commission was terminated on 6 June 1946.
 Having been transferred to the RAAF reserve upon his demobilisation, he sought readmission to the PAF in August the same year, without success.
 He then took up farming, purchasing a property on the Murray River.
 In April 1951 he again applied to rejoin the PAF and this time was granted a commission as a wing commander.
 Over the next two years he held training posts in Victoria, firstly at the RAAF Staff College, Point Cook, and in 1952 at Central Flying School, East Sale.
 The following year he became Deputy Director of Operations at RAAF Headquarters, Melbourne.

 Raised to acting group captain in February 1954, Jeffrey was appointed Superintendent, Air, with the Long-Range Weapons Establishment in Salisbury, South Australia.
 Coordinating weapons trials at Woomera Rocket Range, Jeffrey and his support staff were based initially at RAAF Base Mallala but later relocated to Edinburgh airfield, then part of Salisbury and owned by the Department of Supply.
 On 17 January 1955, he became the inaugural Officer Commanding RAAF Base Edinburgh, and oversaw the transfer of units from Mallala during the year.
 He handed over command of the base in April 1956, and resigned from the Air Force on 14 May.
 Returning to private life, Jeffrey settled in Queensland and became partner in a stock broking firm at Surfers Paradise.
-He later became a grazier, running a sheep and cattle property at Emerald in Queensland's Central Highlands.
+He later became a grazier, running a sheep- and cattle station near Emerald in Queensland's Central Highlands.
 In 1972 he moved back to Surfers Paradise, where he died on 6 April 1997 at the age of 83, survived by his wife and sons.
 His obituary in The Sydney Morning Herald on 10 April described him as the "archetypal Australian combat leader ... fearless, forthright, unpretentious, caring".